boltlabs-inc/bench-libs/README.md

 This repo is for benchmarking!

 Current purpose is to compare two approaches for using MPC techniques.
-[EMP-toolkit](https://github.com/emp-toolkit) implements traditional 2-party garbled circuit based MPC protocols, including a maliciously secure version that we're itnerested in.
+[EMP-toolkit](https://github.com/emp-toolkit) implements traditional 2-party garbled circuit based MPC protocols, including a maliciously secure version that we're interested in.
 [ZKBoo++](https://github.com/vanchope/ZKBOOpp) implements MPC in the head, a zero-knowledge proof technique where the prover reveals transcripts of an MPC computation they executed locally (``in their head''), which the verifier can audit to find signs of cheating.

 In both cases, we'll need to compute at least a signature.
 The `benchmark.py` script tests overall runtime for computing SHA256 hashes and also breaks down each computation into offline (pre-computable) and online timings.